A Review of Experimental Solubilities and a General Correlation between the Temperature-Dependent Solubility and Solute and Solvent Molar Masses for Binary n-Alkane Mixtures: Discussion

+The current study used mol-fractions in presenting data and establishing the general correlation in \Eq{GenCorr}.
+It is noted that the presentation would look somewhat different if e.g. mass-fractions were used, due to the non-linear relationship between mol- and mass-fractions and the large span in solute-solvent molar mass ratios considered.
+Although mol-fractions were preferred in the present study, the conclusions would be similar if mass-fractions were used instead.

-Performing the best-fit procedure in the manner described in Chapter \ref{chap:results} means that all data-points count the same.
-Furthermore, this means that the procedure gives more weight to the data-sets with many data-points than to the data-sets with fewer data-points.
-Since a majority of the available data-points are obtained for the heaviest alkanes (C28-36) it is expected that the general correlation fit these data best.
-By utilizing a more complete spectre of experimental data, the correlation will adapt to fit also the lighter alkanes better, possibly at the cost of the heavier alkanes fit.
+Performing the best-fit procedure in the manner described in Section \ref{sec:results} means that all data-points are given the same weight.
+Furthermore, this means that the procedure gives more total weight to the data-sets with many data-points than to the data-sets with fewer data-points.
+Since a majority of the referenced data is obtained for the heaviest alkanes (C28-36) it is expected that the general correlation fit these data best.
+By utilizing a more complete specter of experimental data, the correlation will adapt to fit also the lighter alkanes better, possibly at the cost of the heavier alkanes fit.
 To give each data-set equal influence, multiple regression was performed to find the $M_1$ and $M_2$ dependency of $A$ and $B$, respectively.
-The resulting correlation did not differ significantly from \Eq{GenCorr} but generally gave a less accurate prediction of the experimental data.
+The resulting correlation did not differ significantly from \Eq{GenCorr} but generally gave less accurate predictions of the experimental data.